Influence of Cathode Boundary and Initial Electron Swarm Width on Electron Swarm Parameter Determination with the Pulsed Townsend Experiment: Introduction

-This work aims to show the impact of the finite laser pulse width (and the limited measurement bandwidth) on extracted swarm parameters and, furthermore, to provide a new evaluation approach that considers both spatial boundaries (anode and cathode) in the analytical fitting expression.
-The developed fitting code is made publicly available to increase transparency into swarm parameter measurements and enable more accurate measurements across different research groups.
+The present work provides a new evaluation approach in order to extract more accurate swarm parameter data from Pulsed Townsend current waveforms.
+This approach involves a new finite domain analytical expression and accounts for both a finite laser pulse width and a limited measurement bandwidth.
+Numerical and experimental validation highlight the resulting impact on swarm parameter determination.
+Finally, the developed fitting code is made publicly available to increase transparency into swarm parameter measurements and enable more accurate measurements across different research groups.